fish-shell/fish-shell/doc_src/index.rst

 There are a few important things that need to be noted about aliases:

-- Always take care to add the ``$argv`` variable to the list of parameters to the wrapped command.
+- Always take care to add the :ref:`$argv <variables-argv>` variable to the list of parameters to the wrapped command.
 This makes sure that if the user specifies any additional parameters to the function, they are passed on to the underlying command.

 - If the alias has the same name as the aliased command, you need to prefix the call to the program with ``command`` to tell fish that the function should not call itself, but rather a command with the same name.
 If you forget to do so, the function would call itself until the end of time.
 Usually fish is smart enough to figure this out and will refrain from doing so (which is hopefully in your interest).